JULY 14, 2022

-With the expansion and maturity of computer processing capabilities, information technology has already reached the point where it can deliver human-like tasks.
-Although some individuals — including our clients and partners — think of robots as humanoids that act like humans, droids similar to ones in Star Wars, or mechanical arms like the ones used in Toyota factories, it’s not the case.
+Information technology has already reached the stage where it can do activities as complex as those performed by humans, thanks to advancements in computer processing power and maturity.
+Although some people — including our customers and partners — believe that robots are humanoids, droids like those in Star Wars, or mechanical arms like those in Toyota factories, this is not the case.

-What is Robotic Process Automation in Banking and How it Works?
+What’s Robotic Process Automation in Banking, and How it Works?

-In such tertiary sectors as computer services, healthcare, insurance, and fintech, robotics can have multiple names, and some of them are ‘Rapid Automation’ (RA), ‘Intelligent Process Automation’ (IPA), ‘Robotic Process Automation’ (RPA) and Artificial Intelligence.
-Nevertheless, all these terms are inherently intended to describe the same concept and are applied to realize vital business objectives.
+In such tertiary sectors as computer services, healthcare, insurance, and fintech, robotic process automation possibilities for the financial services industry can have multiple names, and some of them are ‘Rapid Automation’ (RA), ‘Intelligent Process Automation’ (IPA), ‘Robotic Process Automation’ (RPA) and Artificial Intelligence.
+In spite of this, each of these words is meant to convey the same notion and is used to achieve important business goals.

-RPA in the banking industry means the use of specialized software and tools for carrying out recurring, rule-based, and high-volume tasks.
+When we say “RPA” in the context of banking, we mean the application of specialized software and tools to routine, rule-based, and high-volume activities.
 Opting for intelligent automation services organizations can extend their problem-solving potential, increase productivity and accuracy of employees, and so demonstrate superior business outcomes.

-RPA in the fintech and banking sector works by running through a determined workflow that provides robots with detailed instructions on what should be done at each step.
+Robotics process automation in financial services works by running through a determined workflow that provides robots with detailed instructions on what should be done at each step.
 Once robotic process automation software gains a roadmap, it can autonomously run necessary programs and perform tasks as specified by the requirements.
 These days many banks and financial institutions utilize RPA automation tools in account opening, KYC processes, anti-money laundering strategies, client request processing, and other recurrent tasks.

 Four Robot Archetypes to Transform Your Operations and Fuel Banking Automation

 Working closely with industry-leading banks and fintechs on financial software development activities, we know that your employees spend a tremendous amount of time reviewing and approving data provided by consumers, employees, providers, and partners.
-Besides that, each individual performs a manual checking routine in their own way and is likely to make ten mistakes out of every one hundred delivered tasks.
-Overall, there is no consistent and reliable flow, thus, compliance procedures can become a nightmare for your team.
+In addition, each employee executes a manual check procedure in their unique style and is likely to make 10 errors out of one hundred provided jobs.
+Compliance processes might be a headache for your team since there is no constant and predictable flow.

-Validation RPA tools in banking make real-time requests to external and internal systems to authenticate information during the KYC, Customer Due Diligence, and other processes.
-They are able to transform an error-prone operation into a smoothly-running banking automation project.
-Whenever a confirmation issue arises, the virtual employee notifies its human colleague, who is experienced enough to solve it.
+Robotics in financial industry make real-time requests to external and internal systems to authenticate information during the KYC, Customer Due Diligence, and other processes.
+They’re able to transform an error-prone operation into a smoothly-running banking automation project.
+Whenever a confirmation issue arises, the virtual employee notifies its human colleague, who’s experienced enough to solve it.